alejandralopezgalan/HR-Analytics-PowerBI/README.md

 Power BI, DAX functions, Data Modelling, and Exploratory Data Analysis (EDA).

 ### Data Understanding
-tlas Labs is a fictitious software company.
+Atlas Labs is a fictitious software company.
 To perform the analysis, I used HR records that consisted of five tables: `EducationLevel`, `Employee`, `RatingLevel`, `SatisfiedLevel`, and `PerformanceRating`.
 For more details on each dataset, please review the [Metadata](assets/datasets/metadata.md) page.

 ### Data Cleaning
 I initiated a new Power BI report and imported the five CSV datasets.
 To clarify the table roles, I prepended 'Fact' or 'Dim' to each table name, designating them as either fact or dimension tables.
 I then ensured that the columns were correctly formatted according to the [Metadata](assets/datasets/metadata.md) information.